-Total - То ons) Number of Officer classification remuneration (JPY millions) Base salary Short-term performance-linked remuneration (Individual level) romunoration Medium-to-long- term performance- linked remuneration subject officers (persons) Directors (excluding outside directors) 362 234 25 25 77 8 Audit & Supervisory Board Members (excluding Outside Audit & Supervisory Board Members) 92 92 - - - 4 Outside Officers 110 110 8 Outside Directors 74 74 - - - 5 Outside Audit & Supervisory Board Members 36 36 3
+Total · То Number of Officer classification remuneration (JPY millions) Base salary Short-term performance-linked remuneration (Individual level) Short-term performance-linked remuneration (the Company level) Medium-to-long- term performance- linked remuneration subject officers (persons) Directors (excluding outside directors) 362 234 25 25 77 8 Audit & Supervisory Board Members (excluding Outside Audit & Supervisory Board Members) 92 92 - - - 4 Outside Officers 110 110 - - - 8 Outside Directors 74 74 - - - 5 Outside Audit & Supervisory Board Members 36 36 - - 3

-- 1. The amounts and numbers of officers in the above table include two Directors and one Audit & Supervisory Board Member who retired from the positions due to the expiry category of performance-linked remuneration.
-For this remuneration, the Company of their terms at the end of the 200th Annual Shareholders Meeting held on June 23, 2022 as well as amounts of their remuneration. - 2.
-Short-term performance-linked remuneration (on the company level) amounting to ¥25 million will be paid to eight Directors (excluding Outside Directors) in July 2023. - 3.
-The amount of medium-to-long-term performance-linked remuneration in the above table is calculated by deeming the number of shares corresponding to the number of points granted for fiscal 2022 under the stock remuneration program as the remuneration for the year - adopted consolidated operating profit as an indicator to appropriately and clearly reflect the Company's business performance during a relevant fiscal year to the remuneration.
-The Company's consolidated operating profit in fiscal 2022 was ¥15,441 million. - 5.
-Medium-to-long-term performance-linked remuneration falls under the categories of performance-linked remuneration as well as non-monetary remuneration.
+1. The amounts and numbers of officers in the above table include two Directors and one 4.
+Short-term performance-linked remuneration (on the company level) falls under the Audit & Supervisory Board Member who retired from the positions due to the expire of their terms at the end of the 200th Annual Shareholders Meeting held on June 23, 2022 as well as amounts of their remuneration.
+2. Short-term performance-linked remuneration (on the company level) amounting to of performance-linked remuneration as well as non-monetary remuneration.
 For this remuneration, the Company adopted its stock price, in order to appropriately reflect increased corporate value to remuneration amounts, and to share incentives for increasing corporate value with shareholders.
 Actual deviation was 0.93 (a reference value calculated by using numerical value in fiscal 2022).